Sony Stacked Sensor Technology: Explore Guide to CMOS Innovation and Imaging

 The concept of a stacked sensor comes from the need to improve how digital cameras capture light, process data, and deliver high-quality images at speed.
 A stacked sensor is a type of stacked CMOS sensor developed prominently by Sony, where layers of circuitry are separated and stacked vertically rather than placed side by side.

-• Top layer: light-sensitive photodiodes
+• Top layer: Light-sensitive photodiodes

-• Bottom layer: signal processing and memory circuits
+• Bottom layer: Signal processing and memory circuits

 • Faster image capture